A Theory of Likes: Model

+\paragraph{A Motivating Example} To motivate the payoff structure, one might assume that a product variant has two quality dimensions $d \in \{1,2\}$ that are relevant to consumers.
+The quality level in each dimension $d$ can take values $\omega_d \in \{0,1\}$.
+All consumers agree that high quality in any dimension is desirable, but they put weight $\frac{1}{2}+i$ on dimension $1$ and weight $\frac{1}{2}-i$ on dimension $2$.
+Defining $c_i$ as a product variant with quality $1$ in dimension $i$ and quality $0$ in dimension $j \ne i$, the above payoff structure obtains.

+\paragraph{Ratings and Updating} Before choosing products, a consumer receives a rating for one of the two products from a previous consumer.
+This \textit{sender} (she) and the \textit{receiver} (he) are both drawn from the distribution $F$.
+Senders and receivers who consume the same product face the same variant and differ only in their type-dependent evaluation of controversial products.
+The receiver chooses between the product with a rating $r$, which can be a like ($r=L$) or a dislike ($r=D$), and the alternative without ($r=0$).

-To eliminate any scope for strategic behavior of the sender, we assume that she mechanically gives a buy recommendation if she obtained a payoff of at least $R\in (0,1)$ and a don't-buy recommendation otherwise.\footnote{We exclude the threshold $R=0$ as this would render the recommendation uninformative.
-For symmetry, we have also excluded $R=1$, but all results would essentially go through if we allowed $R=1$.} As good products (version $(1,1)$) yield a payoff of 1, they always result in a buy recommendation, whereas bad products (version $(0,0)$) always yield a don't-buy recommendation.
-The sender's type determines the recommendation for a controversial product: After having consumed $(1,0)$, a sender of type $i$ gives a buy recommendation if and only if $i \geq R-1/2$, whereas only senders with $i \leq 1/2-R$ give a buy recommendation after consuming $(0,1)$.
-All told, a recommendation can reflect objective and subjective considerations.
+To eliminate any scope for strategic sender behavior, we assume that a sender mechanically gives a like if she obtained a payoff of at least $R\in (0,1)$ and a dislike otherwise.\footnote{We exclude the rating standard $R=0$ as this would render the rating uninformative.
+For symmetry, we also exclude $R=1$, but all results would essentially go through if we allowed $R=1$.} Intuitively, a like conveys the following information to the receiver: The probability of the bad product variant falls to zero, the likelihood of the good variant relative to the controversial variants rises, and the odds between the controversial variants change.

-We assume that receivers are Bayesian, updating beliefs about product quality after having obtained a recommendation while taking into account the uncertainty about its informational content.
-We define $\pi^B(R)$ and $\pi^D(R)$ as the probability that a randomly chosen sender gives a buy or don't-buy recommendation, respectively.
-Clearly,
+For the objectively good and bad variants $g$ and $b$, there is \textit{sender agreement}: All types like the former and dislike the latter.
+For the controversial variants, sender behavior is type-dependent: After consuming $c_1$, a sender of type $i$ gives a like if and only if $i \geq R-1/2$, whereas types $i \leq 1/2-R$ give a like after consuming $c_2$; see Figure~\ref{fig:senders}.
+A rating has \textit{objective content} on which all senders agree, and \textit{subjective content} on which they do not.
+The rating standard determines the mix between objective and subjective content: For interior $R$, sender disagreement on controversial products is preserved and ratings carry nontrivial subjective content.
+As $R\to 0$ or $R\to 1$, sender disagreement vanishes and ratings become purely objective in content.

+Let $\phi_1(R):= 1-F(R-1/2)$ and $\phi_2(R):= F(1/2-R)$ denote the probability of a like conditional on the product variant being $c_1$ or $c_2$, respectively.
+The probability that a randomly chosen sender gives a like or dislike, respectively, is